ryanauj/redwood/docs/docs/tutorial/chapter5/first-test.md

 ### What's the Deal with Mocks?

 Mocks are used when you want to define the data that would normally be returned by GraphQL.
-In cells, a GraphQL call goes out (the query defined by **QUERY**) and returned to the **Success** component.
+In cells, a GraphQL call goes out (the query defined by **QUERY**) and the response is returned to the **Success** component.
 We don't want to have to run the api-side server and have real data in the database just for Storybook or our tests, so Redwood intercepts those GraphQL calls and returns the data from the mock instead.

 :::info If the server is being mocked, how do we test the api-side code?